anon-blue/anon.blue/README.txt

 A problem has been delected and windows has been shut up to prevent damage to yo ur computer the problem seems to be causedowomw sanbanjia file:win32k.esys
 PAGE-_FAULT_IN_NONPATED_AREAIng
-If this is the first time you have selkklkis stop errorororororor screen ,
+If this is the first time you have selkklkstop it stop it stop ti stio stiop sto p help I need help er.
-restart your computer.
 If this screen apperas again,follow these steps:
 If this computer you using is new computer please ask somebody is good at comput er to fix it                                          are you fuck kidd me?
 If this computer you using is old computer please change to a new one